Ad Auctions for LLMs via Retrieval Augmented Generation: Introduction

 We validate the feasibility and effectiveness of our approach via experiments using publicly-available LLM APIs.
 We compare single- and multi-allocation segment auctions against each other, and against two naive baselines that do not consider relevance scores, or do not use the LLM to integrate ads (simply appending them to the output instead).
 Our key finding is that whereas repeated single-ad segment auctions generate higher revenue, a multi-allocation auction leads to higher output quality, as measured by the cosine similarity between embeddings of the output omitting ads, and the output conditioned on ads.
 We corroborate these results with a qualitative analysis of outputs from single- and multi-allocation segment auctions.
 We conclude by discussing remaining practical challenges in implementing segment auctions.

-\paragraph{Related Work} The question of using auctions to influence LLM output has been examined by a few very recent papers. \citet{feizi2023online} first present a high-level framework for LLM-based advertising and discuss key requirements such as privacy, latency, and reliability. \citet{duetting2023mechanism} propose a \emph{token auction} to aggregate the outputs of several distinct LLMs, weighted by bids.
+\paragraph{Related Work} The question of using auctions to influence LLM output has been examined by a few very recent papers. \citet{feizi2023online} present a high-level framework for LLM-based advertising and discuss key requirements such as privacy, latency, and reliability. \citet{duetting2023mechanism} propose a \emph{token auction} to aggregate the outputs of several distinct LLMs, weighted by bids.
 The motivation is that the LLMs can be provided by different competing advertisers.
 Under this approach every single token is the result of an auction to choose the source LLM, whereas in our work advertisers bid more traditionally to be placed in some segments of the output (e.g., the first paragraph).

 \citet{soumalias2024truthful} provide an auction framework for agents (e.g., advertisers) to steer LLM output according to their preferences, which can be represented by their own LLM or directly via a reward function.
 Their approach is closely linked to reinforcement learning with human feedback (RLHF), rather than RAG.
 Candidate outputs are generated by conditioning on context from each advertiser, and one of these outputs is sampled according to aggregate reward across agents.
 Our approach does not necessarily require generating output candidates for each ad, although this can increase allocative efficiency, as we discuss.
+Along similar lines,~\citet{sun2024mechanism} investigate how to design mechanisms that incentivize truthful reporting of preferences when fine-tuning LLMs to cater to multiple user groups.

-\citet{dubey2024auctions} provide an auction framework for different competing advertisers to have their ads shown in LLM output.
-In contrast to our work in their setup there is no external user query.
-The goal of their approach is to have the ads appear as summaries in some bounded-length LLM output.
-They rely on advanced prompting techniques like chain-of-thought to allocate output to different ad summaries, whereas we rely on the RAG framework as the basis for ad allocation.
+\citet{dubey2024auctions} introduce a factorized framework for LLM ad auctions where an auction module allocates prominence (representing relative importance) to each ad based on their bids and predicted click-through rates.
+Although prominence could in practice map to ad selection probabilities under RAG, their paper focuses on the concrete application of generating ad summaries within the LLM output.
+The auction module's prominence allocation serves as a guide to control the output of the LLM module, ensuring that ads with higher prominence receive longer mentions and more user attention.
+The framework is designed to be incentive compatible and to maximize social welfare by ensuring high-quality summaries and efficient allocation of ad space.